DevWedeloper/projectTwo/README.md

+# ProjectTwo

-# ProjectTwo: An infinite scroll that uses Pexels API.
+An infinite scroll that uses Pexels API.

 ## Additional Features